Mahjong Etiquette and Superstitions Every Player Should Know

 During the game, some players become nervous when the wall has been reduced to four remaining stacks, or even avoid playing on the fourth day of the month.
 While these concerns are superstitious rather than strategic, they’re rooted in genuine cultural beliefs that have shaped behavior for generations.
 Acknowledging them rather than dismissing them shows cultural awareness and respect for the traditions that have sustained mahjong for over a century.

-Pre-game rituals
+Pre-game mahjong rituals

 Many serious mahjong players follow specific rituals before beginning play: